-IoT is the massive drive of mart shopping experience.
-The technology connects smart devices into a single network, connecting the customer directly to the shop’s database, providing a clear display of products right in their smartphones.
+IoT is the massive drive of smart shopping experience.
+The technology integrates smart devices into a single network, connecting the customer directly to the shop’s database, providing a clear display of products right in their smartphones.
 They can browse the catalog, read and leave reviews, make purchases, and get follow-ups.

 How can IoT self-service be implemented in retail?